wdshin/ton-tsunami-contracts/README.md

 - `liquidate`: : This function allows the exchange to automatically liquidate a user's open position if it becomes under-collateralized.
 Can be called by anyone.
 Takes `to_liquidate_address`, previous `position_ref` and the last oracle `price_ref`.

+More concrete schemes can be found in corresponding `contracts/*.tlb` scheme annotations.

 Below is an illustration of the call chain of smart contracts called by the `increase_position` method:

 ![increase position calls architecture](./pictures/increase-position-calls.png 'Tsunami architecture')